Changes to education regulations could impact W. Va. school systems - West Virginia Press Association

 The Exponent Telegram

-CLARKSBURG, W.Va. — State officials who support consistency in guidelines from the federal government said a recent vote to overturn education regulations could potentially affect students, teachers and school systems around West Virginia.
+CHARLESTON, W.Va. — State officials who support consistent guidelines from the federal government said a recent vote to overturn education regulations could affect students, teachers and school systems around West Virginia.

-The U.S. House of Representatives voted to overturn two education regulations — the Every Student Succeeds Act and a teacher preparation rule, both of which were enacted under President Barack Obama’s administration, which could change how state officials evaluate school performances and programs to train K-12 teachers.
+The U.S. House of Representatives voted to overturn two education regulations — the Every Student Succeeds Act and a teacher preparation rule.
+Both regulations were enacted under President Barack Obama’s administration, and their overhaul could change how state officials evaluate school performances and programs to train K-12 teachers.

 If the Every Student Succeeds Act is overturned, rules regarding school ratings, timelines for identifying and intervening in struggling schools and school quality indicators will be impacted.